MegavexNetwork/scoreboard-library/README.md

 sidebar.addPlayer(player); // Add the player to the sidebar

-// After you've finished using the Sidebar, make sure to close it to prevent a memory leak: sidebar.close();
+// Don't forget to call sidebar.close() once you don't need it anymore!
 ```

 ### Component sidebars